 ASEM was established as a new process between Asia-Europe, which complements existing Europe-Asia relations.
 ASEM is not a substitute for other bilateral or multilateral fora between Asia and Europe, and it can best work to facilitate and stimulate progress in other for a.
 As a new layer of dialogue and cooperation, ASEM has enhanced synergies in Europe-Asia relations.
 ASEM has also served as catalyst for overall Asia-Europe relations and complements other levels of relations between the two regions.

 ASEM has helped Europe and Asia to have a more global vision of the two regions.
 By remaining an informal dialogue-based process, ASEM aims to promote overall Asia-Europe relations on international and inter-regional issues of common interest.
 By bringing together different cultures and civilisations, ASEM is a unique process to foster common understanding and dialogue

-The second round of enlargement in 2008 during the 7th ASEM Summit (ASEM7) in Beijing (China) brought in 6 new members: Bulgaria, India, Mongolia, Pakistan, Romania, and the ASEAN Secretariat, increasing total ASEM membership to 45 partners.
+The second round of enlargement in 2008 during the 7th ASEM Summit (ASEM7) in Beijing (China) brought in 6 new Partners: Bulgaria, India, Mongolia, Pakistan, Romania, and the ASEAN Secretariat, increasing total membership to 45 ASEM Partners.

-In October 2010, the 8th ASEM Summit (ASEM8) of Heads of Government and State in Brussels (Belgium) welcomed 3 new partners to the ASEM process (Australia, New Zealand, and Russia Federation).
-This third round of enlargement increased the ASEM partnership to 48 partners.
+In October 2010, the 8th ASEM Summit (ASEM8) of Heads of Government and State in Brussels (Belgium) welcomed 3 new partners to the ASEM Process (Australia, New Zealand, and the Russia Federation).
+This third round of enlargement increased the partnership to 48 ASEM Partners.

-The latest round of enlargement during the 10th ASEM Summit (ASEM10) in October 2014 in Milan (Italy) welcomed Croatia to the European side, and Kazakhstan to the Asian side.
-This brings the ASEM partnership to 53 partners.
+The latest round of enlargement during the 10th ASEM Summit (ASEM10) in October 2014 in Milan (Italy) welcomed Croatia on the European side, and Kazakhstan on the Asian side.
+This brings the partnership to 53 ASEM Partners.